5jt/dyalog-cookbook/manuscript/08-Testing.md

 A> The test framework looks for two different INI files in the current directory:
 A> First it looks for `testcase.ini`.
 It then tries to find `testcase_{computername}.ini`. `computername` here is what you get when you execute `⊣ 2 ⎕nq # 'GetEnvironment' 'Computername'`.
 A>
 A> If it finds any of them (or both) it instantiates the `IniFile` class as `INI` on these INI files within the namespace that hosts your test cases.
-In the case of a clash, the setting in `testcase_{computername}.ini` prevails.
+In the case of a name clash, the setting in `testcase_{computername}.ini` prevails.

 Now we are ready to test the EXE; create it from scratch.
 Our first test case will process the file `ulysses.txt`: